[Final Chapter] Thoughts of their first real night together at a local motel last New Year’s Eve made Andrew’s ass throb like a day-old bee sting.

 Sash clearly didn’t wish to discuss Nikola.

-“I’m teaching classical to students.”
-He filled another glass with ginger ale from the soda gun.
+“I’m teaching classical to students,” he told him, filling the glass with ginger ale from the soda gun.
 “My mother charges me ten dollars a month for rent.”

 “That’s a good rate for your neighborhood,”